abiosoft/caddy-inspect/README.md

 ### Access the Inspect console

-Open http://localhost:2020 in the browser to access Caddy Inspect.
+Open http://localhost:2020 in the browser to access the console.

 > [!NOTE]
 > Another port would be assigned if `2020` is not available.